 4. See the Synagogue

-The Old City is home to one of the oldest synagogues in Europe, the Sinagoga Major.
+The Old Town is home to one of the oldest synagogues in Europe, the Sinagoga Major.
 Dating back to the 5th century, it’s a fascinating glimpse into the history of the Jewish community in Barcelona.

 5. Explore Literature, Science, and Technology

-Barcelona’s Old City is also home to some unique museums and cultural centers.
+Barcelona’s Old Town is also home to some unique museums and cultural centers.
 The Museum of Ideas and Inventions is a fun and interactive museum that showcases some of the most innovative ideas and inventions from around the world.

-You may also want to check out the Ateneu Barcelonès, a cultural center that hosts lectures, concerts, and other events related to literature, science, and the arts.
+And as I mentioned before, you may also want to check out the Ateneu Barcelonès, a cultural center that hosts lectures, concerts, and other events related to literature, science, and the arts.

 6. Enjoy Visual Arts